johnsosoka/site-johnsosoka-com/README.md

 # jscom-blog

 Welcome to the repository for [John Sosoka's Homepage](https://johnsosoka.com).
-This repository houses all the necessary components, including the blog content, assets, Jekyll template, and Terraform scripts for infrastructure management.
+A personal blog, written by a software engineer and dog lover currently living in Boise, Idaho.
+Writing about technology, software engineering, and my expanding family.

 ## Repository Structure